Help with money

 Work and Income can help with urgent costs like:

-- accommodation costs, for example rent, mortgage, board, emergency housing
+- accommodation costs, for example rent or mortgage, board, emergency housing, moving house

 - repairs or replacing appliances